Upskill and improve your chances of employment with a forklift licence. There are two options when you are learning to

 How to get a forklift F endorsement

 The F endorsement theory can be done online here.
-Once you have completed the theory you must book in with an approved forklift assessor so that you can do the practical and theory assessments; our course already includes the assessment with Master Drive.
+Once you have completed the theory you must book in with an approved forklift assessor so that you can do the practical and theory assessments; our course already includes the assessment with TR Driver Training.
 They will give you a certificate when you successfully complete it.

 How long are forklift qualifications valid for?

 An operator’s certificate is usually valid for three years – this is the recommendation in the Approved Code of Practice – but a company can decide to refresh the certificate more or less frequently depending on other training initiatives in place.